charliethebrown12/startup/README.md

 Here is a sequence diagram that shows how to people would interact with the backend to vote.

 ![Sequence Diagram Example](Pictures/Sequence_Diagram.jpg)

+### Key features

+- Secure login over HTTPS
+- New requests are updated in real time
+- Ability for a user to see all previous requests made by others
+- All requests are stored in a permanent database
+- Ability for admin to see and fulfill requests